jrnold/r4ds-exercise-solutions/docs/relational-data.md

 ## nycflights13

+### Exercise 1 {.exercise}

-1. Imagine you wanted to draw (approximately) the route each plane flies from its origin to its destination.
+> Imagine you wanted to draw (approximately) the route each plane flies from its origin to its destination.
 What variables would you need?
 What tables would you need to combine?

 - `flights` table: `origin` and `dest`
 - `airports` table: longitude and latitude variables
 - We would merge the `flights` with airports twice: once to get the location of the `origin` airport, and once to get the location of the `dest` airport.

+### Exercise 2 {.exercise}

-2. I forgot to draw the relationship between weather and airports.
+> I forgot to draw the relationship between weather and airports.
 What is the relationship and how should it appear in the diagram?

 The variable `origin` in `weather` is matched with `faa` in `airports`.

+### Exercise 3 {.exercise}

-3. weather only contains information for the origin (NYC) airports.
+> weather only contains information for the origin (NYC) airports.
 If it contained weather records for all airports in the USA, what additional relation would it define with `flights`?

 `year`, `month`, `day`, `hour`, `origin` in `weather` would be matched to `year`, `month`, `day`, `hour`, `dest` in `flight` (though it should use the arrival date-time values for `dest` if possible).

+### Exercise 4 {.exercise}

-4. We know that some days of the year are “special”, and fewer people than usual fly on them.
+> We know that some days of the year are “special”, and fewer people than usual fly on them.
 How might you represent that data as a data frame?
 What would be the primary keys of that table?
 How would it connect to the existing tables?

 I would add a table of special dates.
 The primary key would be date.